Charles IV of Hungary's attempts to retake the throne: March on Budapest

 Bethlen's maneuver, Horthy's plea, the departure of Charles and Zita on 1 November, and stern British and French warnings to Beneš defused the crisis.
 On 3 November Bethlen presented Parliament with a bill that would nullify the Pragmatic Sanction of 1713.
 Passed on 6 November, this in essence dethroned the Habsburg dynasty, though Hungary remained a monarchy and a Habsburg could theoretically be elected king in the future.
-Charles, having been taken down the Danube to Galaţi, Romania, was later forced into exile on Madeira.
+Charles, having been taken down the Danube to Galați, Romania, was later forced into exile on Madeira.
 Shattered by his failure, his health deteriorated month by month until he died on 1 April 1922.
 It was clear that his 10-year-old son and heir Otto would not play an active political role for years, and the Hungarian royalist movement was never to recover its former influence.
 To the surprise of many, though, Horthy appeared at a memorial service held for Charles at the Matthias Church in Budapest shortly thereafter, discharging a final duty to his former king.